-Day 4: Discover Tokyo Meals: B
+Day 4: Discover Tokyo

-Tokyo is the ultimate metropolis, perfectly blending modern technology with beautifully serene backstreets and old temples.
+Tokyo is the ultimate 24-hour city, but look behind its hightech frontage and you'll find plenty of tranquil backstreets and old temples to explore.
 Embark on a Tokyo city tour, starting with a stroll through the Imperial Palace East Garden and a visit to the 2nd observatory of the Tokyo Skytree for panoramic views over the city.

-Head to the Asakusa district, stopping at the atmospheric Sensoji Temple along Nakamise shopping street arguably one of Tokyo's most popular and photographed temples and the oldest Buddhist temple in the capital.
-Home to a five-storey pagoda and the iconic large red Kaminarimon Thunder Gate lantern, the Sensoji Temple is a must-see.

-Go on to explore the Tokyo National Museum and enjoy the rest of the day at leisure.
+Continue to the district of Asakusa, stopping at Sensoji Temple and strolling along Nakamise shopping street.
+In the afternoon, explore the Tokyo National Museum and enjoy the rest of the day at leisure.
 You will spend 3-4 hours on foot today.